 Language Explorer Study Aims & Milestones

 This project is funded by the National Institute for Health Research (NIHR) [NIHR200889 i4i].
-It is a collaborative product development project which started in November 2019 with the aim of designing, developing and evaluating a language sampling tool that can save time for speech and language therapists.
+It is a collaborative product development project which started in November 2019 with the aim of designing, developing and evaluating a language sampling tool.

 1. Design and develop an engaging app that can be used by children across the UK to gather data about how children retell stories